 The mullet haircut.
-A divisive hairstyle if ever there was one, it is defined as featuring short hair at the front and sides, but with a much longer section of hair at the back of the head.
+A divisive hairstyle if ever there was one, is defined as featuring short hair at the front and sides, but with a much longer section at the back of the head.

 History Of The Mullet Haircut